 Cost: Trolley Bags cost R399 (for a set of four bags).
-They are available for pre-order and will be released into the market on 10 December 2016.
+They are available online .
 Standard fabrics bags are about R15 each at most grocery stores, but you can use any material bag.
 The point is to stop buying single-use plastic bags.

 4.)
 Cling wrap

-Replace with: Abeego reusable food wrap, or Spaza Homeware Cover.
+Replace with: Abeego reusable food wrap, or Buzzy Wraps.

 Say goodbye to cling wrap once and for all with these two alternatives:

-Abeego is made out of beeswax, tree resin and jojoba oil infused into hemp and organic cotton cloth.
+Both Abeego and Buzzy Wraps are made out of beeswax, tree resin and jojoba oil infused into hemp and organic cotton cloth.
 It is fully compostable and can be used to create a relatively airtight seal on food items.
 It is used in much the same way as cling wrap.
 They are available in a variety pack with three different sized wraps (18x18cm, 25x25cm, 33x33cm), or a large pack with two large wraps (33x33cm).